 In addition to the free printable, we also have three tips to help you have a successful sacrament meeting at home.

 Set aside a specific time to have your Sunday program.
+Scheduling is so important, especially right now.

 Having a certain time makes it easier to have a structured day, which children desperately need.
 It also helps you make sure it actually happens!
 Have a proactive plan that you set as a goal, and try your best to make it special.